-The Ford is a lateral thrust machine, where the type bars are spread out in a fan like configuration, with the type bars moving straight forwards to strike the platen.
+The Ford is a lateral thrust machine, with type bars spread out in a fan like configuration.
+When typing, the type bars move horizontally to strike the platen.

 We are fortunate that Eugene Ford turned his attention to typewriters in his early years.

 “4 CARDINAL POINTS” Visible Writing, Speed, Unalterable alignment, Simplicity of Construction”